Comander227/Tutorial-MakeCode-Lessons/Outline for Downhill Ski Tutorial.md

     pause(100)
 })
 ```
-	 Grab a change variabale block and place it under the pause block.
+	 Grab a change variable block and place it under the pause block.
 	 ```blocks
 	 forever(function () {
     pause(100)
     distance += 1
 })
 ```
-	 Place a multiplication cirlce in the varaiable's value space.
+	 Place a multiplication circle in the variables value space.
 	 ```blocks
 	 forever(function () {
     pause(100)